-NASA Ames has a small scale STM lab with workstations, servers and a hyperwall, with NASA and AGI software suites, and is leveraging the UTM experience and codebase for STM development.
-Figure 7 shows our development process from left to right: we have proposed an STM architecture in the past, summarized in Figure 1[9], [10].
-In the current paper and associated references[14], we have developed a software prototype using example service providers (e.g. CAS, AMA, SSA) and in-house sample models or publicly available algorithms for internal functions of the services.
-We are now involving early partners in industry, academia, and government who will be potential operators and higher fidelity service providers. i.e. potential customers of the STM network.
+The STM research platform at NASA Ames has workstations, servers and a hyperwall, with NASA and AGI software suites, and is leveraging the UTM experience and codebase for STM development.
+Fig. 7 shows our development process from left to right: we have proposed an STM architecture in the past, summarized in Fig. 1 [14,15].
+The current paper describes the software prototype we have developed using example service providers (e.g. CAS, AMA, SSA), and in-house sample models [17] or publicly available algorithms for internal functions of the services.
+We are now involving early partners in industry, academia, and government who will be potential operators and higher fidelity service providers, i.e. potential customers of the STM network.
 The modular, containerized architecture ensures that they will interact only through APIs and data models, without having to share any proprietary internals of their software.
 The presented prototype of the STM architecture is for an initial version of TCL1 (on-orbit operations with civil catalogs).
-The architecture and prototype will be matured over the TCLs defined in Ref [10] Fig. 8, and as we improve our use case portfolio and increase partners.
-The process in Figure 7 is expected for every TCL.
+The architecture and prototype will be matured over the TCLs defined in Ref.
+[15] Fig. 8, and as we improve our use case portfolio and increase partners.
+The process in Fig. 7 is expected for every TCL.